Princeton-University-Art-Museum/puam-api-docs/objects.md

 `GET /objects?[param]=[value]`

-In order to facilitate the retrieval of multiple objects, select criteria have been exposed as parameters.
-A multi-object response consists of all object records that match the selected criteria as a list object.
+In order to facilitate the retrieval of multiple objects, select fields have been exposed as parameters.
+A multi-object response consists of all object records that match the selected criteria.

 Available parameters are: